subsquid/docs/docs/substrate-indexing/configuration.md

 The following setters configure the global settings.
 The setters return the modified instance and can be chained.
 Consult inline docs and the IDE assist for more details.

 - `setBlockRange(Range)`.
 Limits the range of blocks to be processed
-- `setBatchSize(number)`.
-Set the maximal number of blocks fetched from the data source in a single request
 - `setDataSource(DataSource)`.
 Set the data source to fetch the data from.
    + `archive`: an archive endpoint.
 We recommend using it together with [`@subsquid/archive-registry`](/archives/archive-registry)
    + `chain`: (Optional) a node gRPC endpoint (e.g. if the processor intents do make storage queries)